polyipseity/information/special/academia/HKUST/COMP 1942/project/phase 3/submission.md

 The one advantage is that decision tree models are very explainable.
 This is good if we are trying to convince someone else who does not know a lot about classification models, like a company executive, to use our models.

+Additionally, the decision tree model does not require much computation.
+A human can run the classifier manually confidently.

-To conclude, we prefer to use other models for predicting the test dataset, as there are other models that generalize better.
-However, if we were to convince someone else, such as a company executive, to use our models, the decision tree model is a good backup model.
+To conclude, if we only consider accuracy, we prefer to use other models for predicting the test dataset, as there are other models that generalize better.
+However, if we are to convince someone else, such as a company executive, to use our models, the decision tree model is a good backup model.
+Also, if we need humans to run the classifier manually, then this is a good model too as it is computationally cheap.

 ### Model 3